-The study aimed to examine whether there was statistical significant relationship any Management support, and financial accountability of County government; Pearson coefficient was used, with scores on Management support as an independent variable and financial accountability as a dependent variable with r .517 statistically significant level set at 0.000<.05, such that if the p-value was less than 0.05, then it would be concluded that a significant difference exist.
+The study aimed to examine whether there was any statistical significant relationship between Management support, and financial accountability of County government; Pearson coefficient was used, with scores on Management support as an independent variable and financial accountability as a dependent variable with r .517 statistically significant level set at 0.000 < .05, such that if the p-value was less than 0.05, then it would be concluded that a significant difference exist.
 If the p-value was larger than 0.05, it would be concluded that a significant difference does not exists as in Table 4.11 below shows SPSS output.

-Table 4.11: Correlation Matrix
+The study also sought to examine whether there was any statistical significant influence of Audit risk assessment on financial accountability; Pearson correlation was conducted on audit risk assessment as an independent variable and financial accountability as the dependent variable.
+Significant level (p-value) was set at .05, such that if the p-value was less than 0.05, it would be concluded that a significant difference exists, and if the p-value was larger than 0.05, then it would be that a significant difference does not exists as depicted in Table 4.11 of SPSS output.